 I have a few.
-I like our Wind Power Class because it encourages creativity and critical thinking as well as team work.
+I like our Wind Power Class because it encourages creativity and critical thinking as well as teamwork.
 Students are encouraged to create a machine that fits certain criteria using only a few office supplies.
 They never believe they can do it and yet they almost always succeed.
-This class was adapted for virtual learning, so you can watch for yourself here.
+This class was adapted for virtual learning, so you can watch it for yourself here.

 Where is your favorite place to visit at Osprey Wilds?

 The archery range!
 I competed in the sport in high school and like going out there after work to brush up on my skills.

 What is the coolest thing you’ve seen at work?

 I’ve already talked about the cool things I’ve seen in classes.
 There’s lots of cool wildlife here, too.
 Ospreys, woodchucks, wild porcupines, sandhill cranes, spotted salamanders are all things I’ve seen.
 I also really enjoy finding wood or trees with intricate galleries carved in them from bark beetle larvae.